SCIENTIFIC COLLECTIVE and ARTIFICIAL INTELLIGENCE

 Science Incentives

-The analyses of the beginning of modern science (in the 16th and 17th centuries), of the early phases of molecular biology (in the 1950s) and of contemporary science (see interview with Joshua Graff Zivin), lead to a common conclusion:
+Many lines of evidence, including the analyses of the beginning of modern science (in the 16th and 17th centuries), of the early phases of molecular biology (in the 1950s) and of contemporary science (see for example interview with Joshua Graff Zivin), lead to a common conclusion:

-A combination of incentives addressing career concerns and ideal aspirations is needed to advance science and to motivate scientists.
+A combination of incentives addressing ideal aspirations and career concerns is needed to advance science and to motivate scientists.

 Ideal motivations